-Researchers are continuing to report significant progress in their efforts to reduce the nation’s rate of stroke deaths, but they still have a long way to go.
+Researchers are continuing to report significant progress in their efforts to prevent stroke deaths, but they still have a long way to go.

 According to the American Heart Association, more than 137,000 people die of a stroke per year.
 About 60 percent occur among females.

 Although stroke is still the nation’s fourth-leading killer, the AHA noted that the death rate from strokes fell 33.5 percent between 1995 and 2005, while the number of actual stroke deaths fell by 18.4 percent.

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
 When that happens, the brain cannot get the blood and oxygen it needs, so brain cells are compromised.

 - Numbness or weakness in legs, arms or face